andrewseidl/andrewseidl.com/contact.md

 Email is preferred.
 I usually respond within two days, so feel free to try other methods if I haven't responded in this time.
 Responses will come from `andrew@{ thisdomain }`.

 Unsolicited phone calls will be ignored.
 SMS has the same response time as email.
-MMS will be mustached.

 |-:|-
 | <i class="fa fa-envelope-o"></i> | <a href="mailto:{{ site.email }}">`{{ site.email }}`</a>